kartikhans/SoftLight-Take-Home-Assignment/README.md

 The agent's "state" is its perception of the current UI, which it re-evaluates every loop.
 When a modal appears, it simply sees a new list of interactive elements (like "Save", "Cancel") and acts accordingly.

+For the interpretation task, you can choose from any of the six model providers: ChatGPT, Grok, Gemini, Claude, Perplexity, or DeepSeek.
+Just add your API keys to the `.env` file using the corresponding `<PROVIDER_API_KEY>` variable names, and you’ll be all set.